jnbastidas/portafolio/README.md

 PREREQUISITES

-First, download the Java 11 Development Kit: either the official Oracle JDK or Open JDK.
+First, download the Java 11 Development Kit: either the official Oracle JDK or Open JDK.<br />
 You will also need the latest version of Maven (version 3.6.3 is recommended).